 Service, Manual & Warranty

-A leader in the outdoor industry, Coleman is known for their high quality products and is trusted in the camping and tailgating settings.
-On this particular generator, you can expect a 1 year warranty to cover your CG3500i.
+A leader in the outdoor industry, Coleman is known for their high-quality products and is trusted in camping and tailgating settings.
+On this particular generator, you can expect a 1-year warranty to cover your CG3500i.

-This 1 year warranty will over your generator from defects in manufacturing or craftsmanship from the date of purchase.
+This 1-year warranty will cover your generator from defects in manufacturing or craftsmanship from the date of purchase.

 While it isn’t the greatest warranty, it is still really good as you can put a portable generator through a lot in one year.

 As far as the maintenance goes, you can expect to follow the same basic generator maintenance procedures as you would with any gas generator.

 With all of the specs and features out of the way, let me walk you through how the CG3500i stacks up against the competition.

 I am going to look at a couple of generators in the 3000-watt range to compare.

 VS Generac GP3000i